camunda/camunda-docs-cawemo/content/technical-guide/installation/_index.md

 docker-compose up
 ```

-## 6. Validate installation

 Point your web-browser to the URL you defined above as `SERVER_URL` to verify that the application is running.

+## 6. Configure Admin user

-For getting started and being able to add more users, please setup an admin first by accessing the following URL: `SERVER_URL/signup?token=16510354-c1c5-40e0-813c-cfb55bac372a`
+For the initial setup of Cawemo and to add more users, please setup an Admin user by accessing the following URL: [`SERVER_URL/signup?token=16510354-c1c5-40e0-813c-cfb55bac372a`](https://cawemo.your-company.com/signup?token=16510354-c1c5-40e0-813c-cfb55bac372a)

-Once an admin has been created, you will be able to invite more users to Cawemo from the admin's User Menu -> Settings -> Manage Members layover.
+Once the Admin user has been created, you will be able to invite more users to Cawemo from the admin's User Menu -> Settings -> Manage Members overlay.

-Make sure that your SMTP server is up and running, the users will receive invitations via email.
+Make sure that your SMTP server is up and running such that the users will receive invitations via email.